-A moving average is simply the average value of data over a specified time period, and it is used to figure out whether the price of a stock or commodity is trending up or down... one way to think of a moving average is that it's an automated trend line."
+"A moving average is simply the average value of data over a specified time period, and it is used to figure out whether the price of a stock or commodity is trending up or down... one way to think of a moving average is that it's an automated trend line."

 Let's begin with the most commonly-used moving averages among market technicians: the 50- and 200-day simple moving averages.
 These two trend lines often serve as areas of resistance or support.

 Another popular moving average setting that many people work with is the 13- and the 26-period moving averages in tandem.
-The chart of Johnson and Johnson shows a crossover system using a 13-week and a 26-week simple moving average of the close on a 2004 stock chart of Johnson & Johnson.
-Obviously, the number 26 is two times 13.
+The figure below shows a crossover system, using a 13-week and a 26-week simple moving average of the close on a 2004 stock chart of Johnson & Johnson.
+Obviously, the number 26 is two times 13:

 During this four-year period, the range in this stock was a little over $20.00, which is not much price appreciation.
 This dual moving average system worked well in a relatively bad market by identifying a number of buyside and sellside trading opportunities.